Generalized nearby cycles via relative and logarithmic $\mathscr{D}$-modules: Analytic and algebraic relative regular holonomic -modules

-is $(n+r)$-Cohen-Macaulay and relative holonomic over $\sA_X^r$-module; forgetting the $R_r$-module structure, it is a holonomic $\shD_X$-module. \end{proof} \begin{remark} \begin{enumerate}[label=$(\arabic*)$] \item If $\sM$ is a relative holonomic $\wt{\sA^R_X}$-module, then locally on $X\times \Specan R$, $\supp(\sM)$ is a locally closed analytic subvariety of $\Specan R$.
-Then, if one replaces $V$ by a locally closed analytic subvariety, then Lemma \ref{lm:generic CMness} still holds for $\sM$.
-Moreover, if one replaces algebraic relative localization by analytic relative localization, then Proposition \ref{prop:essfib} also holds for $\sM$.
-Therefore, we can define the essential fibers of $\sM$ similarly and the essential fibers are holonomic $\shD_{X^\an}$-modules. \item One can check that the essential fiber at $p$ depends on choices of $W$; but the characteristic cycle of the essential fiber does not. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate}[label=$(\arabic*)$] \item If $\sM$ is a relative holonomic $\wt{\sA_X^R}$-module, then locally on $X^\an\times \Specan R$, the support $\supp(\sM)$ is a locally closed analytic subvariety of $\Specan R$.
+Thus, after replacing $V$ by a locally closed analytic subvariety, Lemma \ref{lm:genericCMness} still holds for $\sM$.
+Moreover, after replacing algebraic relative localization by analytic relative localization, Proposition \ref{prop:essfib} also holds for $\sM$.
+Hence one can define the essential fibers of $\sM$ similarly, and these essential fibers are holonomic $\shD_{X^\an}$-modules.